topbitdu/unidom-visitor/ROADMAP.md

 3. Improved the Identificating model to support the keyword arguments in the ::identificate method

 ## v0.5
+1. Improved the User model to support the keyword arguments for the password argument in the ::sign_up method
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.7
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.7